kbai612/AI-RAG-Study-App/README.md

-# AI RAG Study App
+# Cerebro AI
+### Flexible study application built to read your notes and help you better understand them